 This three step how-to might seem simple at first glance, but we all know how much time it will take to weed out the countless vendors who don’t make the cut.
 Rest assured that your time is going to very good use.
 Finding a trustworthy language service provider isn’t easy—but it is worth it.

 With the right company, you get much more than translated content.
 Wrapped up inside a fantastic localization bureau, you get a partner that can keep up with your agile development schedule.
 A consultant who can help you assess specific locales where localization would be most worth the spend.
 A powerful set of technologies that make translation quicker, easier, and more cost-effective.
-And you get high-quality translated content that exceeds your expectation.
+And you get high-quality translated content that exceeds your expectations.

 When all of these benefits come as a result of your dedicated search for the perfect translation vendor, what do you possibly have to lose?